Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 icon: cogs
 ---

-Over the last two years, Robotics and Automation Society has supported a team for Mission 7 of the [International Aerial Robotics Competition](http://aerialroboticscompetition.org).
+Over the last two years, Pitt's Robotics and Automation Society has supported a team for Mission 7 of the [International Aerial Robotics Competition](http://aerialroboticscompetition.org).
 For an introduction to the challenges of Mission 7, take a look at the [IARC's summary of the mission](http://www.aerialroboticscompetition.org/mission7.php).
-We've made multiple posts about our progress along the way, including posts about our success at competition last year, all of which can be found from the [RAS IARC project page](/projects/IARC).
-At this year's competition, we were awarded both "Best System Design" (for the design best suited to complete the mission) and "Best Technical Paper" (read our paper [here](/assets/misc/iarc-technical-paper-2018.pdf)) at the American Venue of the competition.
+We've made multiple posts about our progress along the way, including notes on our success at last year's competition, all of which can be found on the [RAS IARC project page](/projects/IARC).
+At the 2018 competition, we were awarded both "Best System Design" (for the design best suited to complete the mission) and "Best Technical Paper" (read our paper [here](/assets/misc/iarc-technical-paper-2018.pdf)) at the American Venue of the competition.
 Furthermore, we achieved the highest overall score at the American Venue.

-Now that the project is complete, we wanted to write up a dump of all the technical aspects of the project, that's what this document is for.
-If you want to know the details of the interesting stuff we did and why we did it, read onward!
+Now that the project is complete, we wanted to write up a dump detailing the technical aspects of the project; that's what this post is for.
+If you want to look at the interesting stuff we did and why we did it, read onward!
 (Or just skip to the part you're interested in)

-All of our code is open-source on GitHub in the Pitt-RAS organization.
-Many of the sections below have source files associated with them listed as `<repository name>/path/to/file`.
+All of our code is open-source (most is free software, licensed under GPLv2) on GitHub in the Pitt-RAS organization.
+Many of the sections below have source files associated with them, listed as `<repository name>/path/to/file`.
 If you just want a list of all the repos for the project, they're all [here, under the iarc7 topic](https://github.com/topics/iarc7?q=topic%3Aiarc7+org%3APitt-RAS&unscoped_q=topic%3Aiarc7+org%3APitt-RAS).

 <br>
 <div class="row">